bradyhouse/house/fiddles/aws/wp/wp-autoscaling-lab.md

 3. Is Multi-AZ required on an RDS database in order to use an AutoScaling group?
 4. Once you establish an Auto Scaling group, can it's state be suspended (or disabled)?
 5. What is a new feature that can be used with launch configurations?
+6. How do you test Multi-AZ fail over configuration?

 ### Answers